AIDE-M/AIDE/README.md

 | `com.aide.ui.build.android.AaptService` | Responsible for indexing project |
 | `com.aide.ui.build.packagingservice.ExternalPackagingService` | Responsible for dexing and packaging |

-## How is it different from AIDE?
-- Added aapt2
-- Added D8/R8
-- Added Manifest Merger
-- Added Dependency Resolver
-- Adjusted some features
-- Fully in English (under development)

 ## Where can I get it?
 As for now, you can get it only in [Telegram Group](https://t.me/aideremake).
 But when there will be completed version, it will be published in releases.